Michelle O'Neill's 'nauseatingly hypocritical' comments on Kingsmills Massacre

-Brother of murdered victim dismisses Sinn Fein call for truth and justice for victims of IRA massacre at Kingsmills
+Brother of murdered victim dismisses Sinn Fein Vice President Michelle O'Neill's call for truth and justice for victims of IRA massacre at Kingsmills

 and live on Freeview channel 276